tomkoid/adminbypasser/README.md

 # Tutorial

-Download zip from GitHub.
+Download zip from releases.

-Move the software to folder "assets\App" and rename it to 1.exe (or any extensions)
+Move the software to folder "assets\.programs".
+Run launch.bat and type name of the file.

-Now run launch.bat and ENJOY!
+Enjoy!